Wire Size Calculator for Controls Panels, Machine Wiring, Motors, and Field Devices

 This tool is excellent for a fast wire-size estimate, but final conductor selection depends on more than current and distance.
 Installation method, ambient temperature, bundling, insulation class, terminal temperature rating, and actual startup or inrush current can all change the correct answer.

-For real electrical design, this page usually works best alongside voltage drop review and conductor reference charts so you can verify both circuit performance and practical installation limits.
+For real electrical design, this page usually works best alongside voltage-drop review and conductor reference charts so you can verify both circuit performance and practical installation limits.

 Quick AWG Reference